Working in Pakistan

 Where can you work?

-- Major industries: textiles, cotton yarn and thread, raw cotton, cotton fabrics, leather goods, rice, food processing, pharmaceuticals, construction materials, paper products, fertiliser.
+- Major industries: Cotton textile production and clothing manufacturing, leather goods, rice, food processing, pharmaceuticals, construction materials, paper products, fertiliser.

 - Recent growth areas: textile industry